 If you are not sure whether your Settlement Agreement is fair, do not worry.
 You have to get independent legal advice from a qualified professional before signing a Settlement Agreement.
 This is a legal requirement.
 More often than not, your employer will cover this cost.
 A solicitor can tell you whether the terms of your proposed Settlement Agreement are suitable.

 If you wish to reject the Settlement Agreement and pursue a claim through the Employment Tribunal instead, then you must act quickly.
 Most claims must be made within three months.

 Negotiating a Fair Settlement Agreement

 If you want to negotiate the terms of the Settlement Agreement, you can do this directly with your employer.
 Or, you can ask a solicitor to negotiate on your behalf.
 This fee may not be covered by your employer, so you need to check whether you are liable for the cost.
 These negotiations are confidential, meaning they cannot later be raised in the Tribunal.

 All Settlement Agreements are different.
 In order for it to be valid, it must be in writing and must contain a list of the types of claims you cannot bring against your employer.
 You must have sought independent legal advice and this advisor must be named in the agreement.
 It must also be signed by you and your employer.

 Most Settlement Agreements will stipulate a severance or termination package.
 This will typically include a sum of money.
 Your employer may also agree to provide a reference, the wording of which will usually be agreed upon before you sign the contract.
-The agreement should also deal with any wages, benefits, bonuses and other pay that you are owed.
+The agreement should also deal with any wages, benefits, bonuses, and other payments that you are owed.